 So you have started a blog and you want to start seeing some income.
 As you may have already figured out, it can take a while to see much money coming in from banner ads, etc., especially when you don't have a lot of traffic, and unfortunately for most people a new blog does not come with built-in traffic.

 Luckily, you can still earn money with a blog and/or get a little something extra thanks to the existence of your blog.
 There are all kinds of networks out there that specialize in connecting brands with blogs.
 Many companies that work with these networks would be more than happy to pay you or at the very least send you a free product in exchange for your honest review or some sort of exposure.

 Below, I've compiled a big list of reputable websites you can sign your blog up with, and under that I have some tips for you to help get things moving.
 I've done a similar post before, but there have been a lot of new sites come out since then as well as several that I'm more familiar with now.

 Just being a part of the sites below won't guarantee that you'll get in on every blogging opportunity you sign up, so you'll need to take some steps to increase your chances of being selected.

 P.S. – Don't have a blog yet, but want one?
-Go here for step-by-step instructions to set up your own WordPress blog on the cheap (in 10 minutes or less!).
+I have detailed instructions to help you set up your own WordPress blog on the cheap (in 10 minutes or less!).

 Linqia claims to be “the first performance-based influencer marketing platform that connects passionate storytellers with brands to share meaningful stories.”
 To sign up to be eligible for their paid blogging opps, you must have at least 2500 social followers or monthly visits to your blog, update at least once a month, and be located in North America.
 I signed up for this one myself!